24207 Kingsland Blvd Katy, TX 77494

 • Requires fewer dental appointments for patients

 If you or a loved one suffer from dental fear or anxiety, contact Katy Smile Design so we can accommodate your needs.
-We want our office to be a space where everyone can feel comfortable and welcomed.
+We want our office to be a space where everyone can feel comfortable.

 Types of Dental Sedation